“Whether you think you can or think you can’t, you’re right”

 Stop Making Excuses.

-I’ve tried everything.
-I just can’t lose weight.
-I’ve got big bones; we all have in my family.
+“I’ve tried everything, but I can’t lose weight.
+Some people say I’ve got big bones, but is that really the reason?”.
 There is a history of depression in our family.
 I’ve got a slow metabolism.
-I have an under-active thyroid gland.
+I have an underactive thyroid gland.
 I don’t like exercise.
 I bulk up too quickly.
 Whenever I do weight training, I put on too much muscle.
 I just want to tone up.
 I don’t want to get too big.
 I need carbohydrates.
 It’s the weekend and I’ve been good all week.
 Red wine is good for the heart.
 I need motivation.
 I just can’t stop myself.
 It’s not my fault.
-It’s my parents’/spouse’s/boss’ fault.
+It’s my parents’ spouse’s boss’ fault.

 It’s Not My Fault!

 I’m not saying you had it easy.
 Your life may have been tough.
 It may have been extremely violent or filled with abuse.
 I’m not judging you or anyone by trying to suggest that it’s easy.
 However, you do have a choice in how to react to these conditions.
-You have a choice to overcome those problems and difficulties, however wrong, disgusting, and diabolical they are/were.
+You have a choice to overcome those problems, self-limiting beliefs, and difficulties, however wrong, disgusting, and diabolical they are/were.
 Or you can let them overcome you and rule your life.

-Before you shout and scream at this page saying, “what the fuck do you know about a shitty life”, I will tell you right now.
+Before you shout and scream at this page saying, ” what the fuck do you know about a shitty life” I will tell you right now.
 I know nothing about it.
 My childhood was great.
-I had a great family, good education in a great home environment with brilliant parents that loved and supported me throughout my formative and teenage years.
+I had a great family, good education, in a great home environment with brilliant parents that loved and supported me throughout my formative and teenage years.
 I have nothing to complain about.
-If you compare my life to some people’s lives, you would know for sure that life isn’t fair.
-Yet, however awful your existence was, you have a choice in how you react to this right now.
-How do I know that to be true?
-Because the evidence is clear to me and to everyone that wants to find it.
-I can name countless successful people that had every reason to lose the plot.
-They had every reason to drop out of society and become an addict.
-Sex, booze or drugs, you choose your poison.
+If you compare my life to some people’s lives, you will know for sure that life isn’t fair.

-“Everybody is self-made, but only the successful will admit it”.
-I love that quote and how true it is.
-We’re all self-made.
-We created what we have and where we are.
-You don’t like what you have and where you are?
-Then change it.
-I can tell you right now, no one else is going to change it for you.
-No one is coming to the rescue.
-No one is going to bail you out and make it all OK.
-Everyone else is far too busy focusing on his or her own shit.
-No one cares enough to make sure you’re OK.
-Of course, people care about you.
+Moreover, people care about you.
 I don’t mean that no one cares about you in the normal sense, as long as you’re safe and have enough to get by.
 People will help but when it comes down to it, as long as they and theirs are all good, that is their main concern.
 Not you.
 So, get over that fact.
-Stop telling yourself and everybody else that you can’t make anything from your life because of the bullshit story you keep telling yourself.
-The story going on in your head that stops you from taking action.
+And stop telling yourself and everybody else that you can’t make anything from your life because of the bullshit story you keep telling yourself.
+However, the story going on in your head that stops you from taking action.
 The bullshit story that is on repeat, day after day, night after night, that keeps telling you that you’re not good enough.

 You are good enough, despite the shit that’s happened to you.
 This stuff does not define you.
 It doesn’t have to create your reality moving forward.
 It happened.
 Now choose to move past that and get on with your life.
 Most people are constantly thinking about the past or worrying about the future.
 How about living in the present and focusing on the next 24 hours ahead of you?
 Stop thinking about what someone said or did to you, what someone didn’t say to you or how you were let down.
 Stop it.
 Look at your day ahead.
 How can you make this next 24 hours really count?
 How can you turn what you have into what you want?

 Rather than looking at what you don’t have in your life, look at what you do have.
 Look at the skills you possess rather than the skills you don’t possess.
 What skills do you possess?
 Look at what you have and where you are.
 Don’t blame anyone or anything for what you don’t have.
 That’s the blame game.
-No one wins, and no one cares.
-Focus on where you want to go and make the best of what you have.
-If you have laser focus on where you’re heading; all the right people, money, and opportunities will show up when you need them.
-It’s just the way it is.
-The law of attraction is very real.
-Most people don’t understand this and consequently don’t make a start.
-They use every excuse under the sun about why it won’t work for them.

-He had every reason to do nothing and accept his fate.
-Most wouldn’t blame him if he did.
-But Goggins decided that his life wasn’t going to be one of mediocrity.
-He decided that he wanted more from his life.
-No one cared.
-No one helped him, and he realized that nobody was ever coming to the rescue.
-He was told that he needed to lose 100lbs in three months to become a Navy SEAL.
-He couldn’t run a single mile without gasping for breath.
-He went on to lose over 100lbs in three months.
-A few years later, he decided to enter a race.
 This wasn’t your average 5km park run on a Sunday morning.
 He decided he was going to run 100 miles in less than 24 hours.
 Ultra-marathons are a thing, and many compete in events like this every week all over the world.
-But for a guy who didn’t do any training, Goggins ran 100 miles in about 19 hours.
+But for a guy who didn’t have any training, Goggins ran 100 miles in about 19 hours.
 Later he went on to compete in many other ultra-marathons and extreme endurance events, including breaking the world record for completing 4,030 pull-ups in 17 hours.
-He did all of this despite shitty childhood circumstances and the fact that he used to weigh 297lbs.
+He did all of this despite shitty childhood circumstances and the fact that he used to weigh 297 lbs.
 David Goggins should have been a statistic.
 He decided otherwise.

-I could spend the next 20 pages of this book telling you about people that overcame extreme circumstances and have achieved greatness, but I won’t.
-There is no need.
+I could spend the next 20 pages of this book telling you about people that overcame extreme circumstances and have achieved greatness, but I won’t There is no need.
 Wherever you are in your life, whatever has happened to you, you must realise that this doesn’t need to define you.
-You can still be successful and achieve what you want with your health, fitness, fat loss, and anything else in life that you put your mind to.
+And you can still be successful and achieve what you want with your health, fitness, fat loss, and anything else in life that you put your mind to.
 You have the power to do this.
 You have the power right now to change your life in any way you want.
 All it takes is a decision.
 A snap of the fingers.
 A heartbeat.
 The choice is yours.

 Don’t Compare Yourself To Others

 We all want to look and feel good in life, I know that, but much of what we see these days just isn’t the truth.
 Even if it was true, comparing yourself to others is futile and will serve you no good.
-Assuming what you see is true, you have no idea where that person has come from, the work they have put in to achieve what they have achieved or the struggle they have in life.
-You have no idea where that person is in their journey of life so it’s silly to compare your beginning to someone else’s middle or end.
+Assuming what you see is true, you have no idea where that person has come from, the work they have put in to achieve what they have achieved, or the struggle they have in life.
+You have no idea where that person is in their journey of life, so it’s silly to compare your beginning to someone else’s middle or end.

 “Don’t compare yourself with anyone in this world.
 If you do so, you are insulting yourself”.